Denis Nya: Personal life

-Nya is an indigene of Ini Local Government Area of Akwa Ibom State.
+Born in Calabar, Nigeria, Nya is an indigene of Ini Local Government Area of Akwa Ibom State.

 Club career

 Nya began his football career in 2011 with calabar-based academy and Nigeria nationwide league club, Canaan United, coached by former Super Eagles midfielder, John Okon Ene.
 While at Canaan United, he represented Cross River State in the men's football event at the Lagos 2012 National Sports Festival and won a silver medal.
 He joined Ekiti United, a Nigeria National League team during the 2013–14 Nigeria National League season to continue his development.
 He extended his stay with the Ekiti United F.C. until the end of 2014–15 season.

 At the start of the 2015–2016 season, Nya signed for Nigerian topflight side Lobi Stars.
 In his first season with the Makurdi-based club, he scored in the final of the 2016 Benue State FA Cup against Dreams FC.
 The following season, he netted his first professional goal from the spot to help Lobi Stars from a goal down to beat Akwa United 2-1, in a match-day 16 tie at the Aper Aku Stadium.